 East Cornwall · PL11

 A well-designed loft conversion adds a bedroom, an en-suite and useful storage to homes that were never built with the upper floor in mind — usually inside permitted development and almost always cheaper per square metre than extending sideways.
-In Torpoint, that work is shaped by the place itself — Torpoint sits opposite Plymouth across the Tamar, accessible by chain ferry, with a strong naval connection (HMS Raleigh and Antony) and a substantial Conservation Area covering the historic core, with a building stock that leans toward Georgian and Victorian terraces and naval housing.
+Torpoint sits in East Cornwall, and that geography ends up in the drawings — Torpoint sits opposite Plymouth across the Tamar, accessible by chain ferry, with a strong naval connection (HMS Raleigh and Antony) and a substantial Conservation Area covering the historic core, with a building stock that leans toward naval housing and modern Bovis and Persimmon estates.

 • Conservation Area